Origen-SDK/o2/python/origen/web/source/guides/testers/program_generation.rst

    output/v93ksmt7/test_program/flow_visualizations/production.flow.html
    output/v93ksmt7/test_program/flow_visualizations/production.flow.json

 The HTML is self-contained and can be opened directly in a browser.
-It provides search and zoom controls.
+Groups and subflows start collapsed, so large flows render only the currently visible nodes.
+Select a group or subflow to expand it; the node count shows both the visible and total nodes.
+Search automatically expands the sections containing a match.
+Zoom resizes the existing graph without rebuilding it.

 Selecting a test node opens its invocation, method library, template, class, configured values, defaults, parameter types, aliases, and constraints.
-Pass, fail, and error paths have distinct labels and colors;
-good and bad bins are also distinguished without relying on color alone.
+Sections and tests support pointer and keyboard interaction.
+Pass, fail, and error paths have distinct labels and colors; good and bad bins are also distinguished without relying on color alone.

 Third-Party Integration
 ^^^^^^^^^^^^^^^^^^^^^^^